kmnx/wafflesolver/README.md

 steps:
 wordlist preprocessing,
 bruteforce with recursion,
-pathfinding shortest path to solution
+find shortest path to solution with guided BFS

-pathfinding algorithm was supposed to be astar but currently it's BFS on rails